andrewchaa/psopen/README.md

 psopen
 ======

-a simple powershell profile script that recursively finds a solution file and open it in visual studio
+A simple powershell profile script that recursively finds a solution file and open it in visual studio

 Installing